GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

   * Step 1, performed in a virtual machine environment: We will follow two parallel flows of tests with some precedence rules that will be explicitly underlined in the test descriptions section:

-      * CAR tests: using stubs for the **SensorsController** and **GPSManager** we will test the critical components of the subsystem in the order highlighted in the diagram(arrows with CAR labels).
+      * CAR tests: using mocks for the **SensorsController** and **GPSManager** we will test the critical components of the subsystem in the order highlighted in the diagram (arrows with CAR labels).
 These components are the most domain specific ones and their integration has to be considered with particular care.
       * CPRES tests: tests for the integration on the components of the presentation layer, they can be carried out in parallel from the CAR testes until the involved components are required by CAR components.
 More details on the sequence are in the individual tests description.

   * Step 2 :